CiscoTestAutomation/testing-bootcamp/3-Automate/README.md

 ```bash
 pyats run job job.py --testbed-file ../../tb.yaml --replay $VIRTUAL_ENV/testing-bootcamp/mocked_devices/3-automate/three/
 ```

+| Note: Any of the models defined on this page can be used: https://pubhub.devnetcloud.com/media/testing-feature-browser/docs/#/models

 We've seen a few ways to run this trigger, all are accomplished using only libraries:
 - pick and choose what we need